bbauska/Coursera-Bootstrap/readme.md

 After that, it is time to go and fetch Bootstrap for use in our project.

-Before we fetch Bootstrap, let\'s do a commit of the current state of the file.
+Before we fetch Bootstrap, let&apos;s do a commit of the current state of the file.

 Do git init and initialize your git repository.